ubclaunchpad/eat/README.md

 ## Mission
 Here’s to the indecisive ones.
 The hesitant.
 The ditherers.
 The fence-sitters.
 The donkey between two haystacks.
 The ones who can never make a decision.

-We built Eat Now foor us.
+We built Eat Now for us.
 We'll help you pick the best restaurant for any occasion.
 It's that simple.

 ## Features
 * Search restaurants based on location